HDL34/Image-comparator/README.md

 * **Direct Link Extraction:** How to retrieve the URL ending in `.jpg`, `.png`, or `.webp` (essential for display).
 * **Customization:** Editing titles (FR, EN, IT, ES, DE) and managing full-screen mode.
 * **Sharing:** Generating a unique link via GitHub to share your comparison.
+* **Resolution:** It easily supports high-resolution images.
+However, be aware that it takes a little longer to load before the images appear in the viewport.